lob/lob-address-elements/README.md

 ### Stylesheet Declarations

-When using a custom stylesheet, it is your responsibility to define element styles.
-It is more complex than in-line declarations but gives full control over element styles.
-The example includes all necessary CSS classes and includes the default border, color, font, and layout options used by Lob.
+The stylesheet declaration is more complex to implement but gives full control over element styles.
+All necessary CSS classes have been provided in the example below.
+Override each class as necessary for full customization.

-When authoring a custom stylesheet, the Lob default stylesheet should be suppressed using the `data-lob-suggestion-stylesheet` attribute (also shown in the example below).
+When authoring a custom stylesheet, Lob's default stylesheet should be suppressed using the `data-lob-suggestion-stylesheet` attribute (also shown in the example below).

 ```
 <!DOCTYPE html>